 Committee Chair: Arnold L. Fishman

-Other Committee Charles Thomas Burbage Members: and Edward R. Muller
+Other Committee Members: Charles Thomas Burbage and Edward R. Muller

+Meetings held in FY 2015: 7

 Our Compensation Committee's purpose is to assist our board of directors in determining the development plans and compensation for our senior management and the compensation to be paid to directors for board and committee service.
 The Compensation Committee of our board is comprised of three independent directors.
 The Compensation Committee's responsibilities with respect to executive compensation are: